 Vehicle Excise Duty (VED) – often known simply as ‘road tax’ – is applied to the vast majority of vehicles on UK roads today.

-The changes due to come into effect in April 2020 are some of the most significant yet, thanks to the impact of the new WLTP and RDE tests introduced over recent years.
+The changes that came into effect in April 2020 are some of the most significant yet, thanks to the impact of the new WLTP and RDE tests introduced over recent years.

 Why have new tests been introduced?